bharel/mkdocs-render-swagger-plugin/README.md

 This is the [Mkdocs](https://mkdocs.org) plugin for rendering swagger &amp; openapi schemas using [Swagger UI](https://swagger.io/tools/swagger-ui/).
 It is written in Python.

 ## Usage
+Install the plugin using `pip install mkdocs-render-swagger-plugin`.

 Add the following lines to your mkdocs.yml:

     plugins:
       - render_swagger

+Place an OpenAPI json in the same folder as the the `.md` file.

-Enter `!!swagger <filename>!!` at the appropriate location inside a markdown file.
+Enter `!!swagger <filename>!!` at the appropriate location inside the markdown file.

 ## Explicit declaration of the Swagger JS library